H4HWV2011/msjarvis-public-docs/thesis/21-background-store-and-patterns.md

   - Tightening or relaxing of specific safety filters when certain types of problematic content appear frequently.
   - Reallocation of resources toward heavily used domains or under-served communities identified through aggregate statistics.

 Through these links, what accumulates quietly in the background—whether in Chroma, the I-Container, or auxiliary databases—can progressively shape both localized decisions and overall system behavior.
+This feedback loop reflects broader concerns about how technical systems feed back into social, economic, and legal layers, as discussed by Winner (https://www.cc.gatech.edu/~beki/cs4001/Winner.pdf) and Elish (https://doi.org/10.17351/ests2019.260).

+---

 ## 21.9 Summary